software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 A funny fact: it is common that during the Daily Scrum the whole Scrum Team is standing.
 This is why the Daily Scrum is often called the "daily stand-up".
 The reason is very practical: the event tends to be shorter because standing for a long period of time can become tedious.

-{: .note }

-> You don't need to have a Daily Scrum event on a daily basis.
-Just start each team meeting (including the weekly sessions) with a Daily Scrum.

 {: .important-title }

 > Exercise 18
 >
-> Facilitate a Daily Scrum event with the lead of the Scrum Master.
+> Organize a Daily Scrum event at least once a week during each Sprint.

 ## Usage guide documentation